canvas-medical/fhirstarter/CONTRIBUTING.md

 The most novel aspect of FHIRStarter is that dynamically creates the functions that implement API routes.
-It accomplishes this by using some simple functional programming techniques and some other features of Python in order to produce a callable that can be used like any Python callable.
-These callables can be passed to FastAPI during API route creation.
+It accomplishes this by using some simple functional programming techniques and some other features of Python in order to produce a callable that can be passed to FastAPI during API route creation.

 Particular attention should be paid to function signatures -- specifically variable names, annotations, and defaults. and annotations -- because FastAPI uses this information for